mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

     Exercise 2 may be helpful.
   - [ ] Modify the `TestExerciseParallel` to spawn an example proc for each input file, wait until they exited, and add up the number of `the`'s.
-To have the procs run in parallel, you may want to create a go routine for each spawn (using Golang's `go`).
+To make the procs run in parallel, you may want to create a go routine for each spawn, using Golang's `go`, and collect the results from go routine using a channel.

 If you would run this test in the remote-mode configuration [remote](02_remote_dev.md) of SigmaOS, SigmaOS would schedule the